Join InterNations

 Read our complete guide on relocating to Portugal

 Finding accommodation in Portugal will not be an easy task, especially in the busy cities of Lisbon and Porto.
 In this section, we explain how to rent a house or apartment in this small European country.
+Unfortunately, average rent is around 16.5 EUR (approx. 19.5 USD) per square meter, and in Lisbon it can go as high as 20.5 EUR (approx. 24 USD) per m².

 In this section, we also cover everything you will need to know on how to buy a house in Portugal as a foreigner.
 We show you what housing in Portugal is like, from the different types of houses you can find to average house prices.
 As with most countries, prices will vary significantly if you wish to live in a big city or surrounding areas, or in the countryside.

-Setting up utilities in Portugal should also be relatively easy.
+Setting up utilities in Portugal should be relatively easy.
 You can contact most utility companies online, and have them set up within a few days to a week.
 Some electricity companies have apps available, so you can send the exact count on your meter and not have to pay a cent extra.

 Read our complete guide on housing in Portugal

-Health Insurance and the Healthcare System of Portugal Explained
+Health insurance and the healthcare system of Portugal explained

-Find out how the healthcare system and health insurance in Portugal works.
-The Portuguese public healthcare system is free for resident taxpayers.
-It is high quality too, just not very speedy.
-Expect waiting times for just about everything: registering to see family doctors, seeing specialists, elective surgery, and so on.
 Between visiting your family doctor, getting a request for a medical exam, receiving the results, and taking it back to your family doctor or specialist, you could wait several months to years, depending on the specialty.
 For that reason, many people choose to take out private health insurance in Portugal, which is relatively affordable.

 Read on to know what to expect when giving birth in Portugal and how to find a doctor in the country, in both the public and private healthcare systems.
-For private doctors, a quick online search for hospitals and clinics should suffice—just make sure the doctor or center is part of your insurer’s network of partners.
+For private doctors, a quick online search for hospitals and clinics should suffice — just make sure the doctor or center is part of your insurer’s network of partners.
 For public healthcare, you will have to register with the city hall before going to the local health center, and for the busiest ones, you may be placed on a waiting list.

 Read our complete guide on insurance & healthcare in Portugal